aaronschmaltz/portfolio/proposals/aquatic-safety-education.md

 ## Problem statement

 According to the Hawaii Department of Health, from 2014 through 2018, injuries were responsible for more deaths of Hawaii’s children (ages 1-14) than all other causes, including infectious and chronic diseases.
-During the same time period, drowning was the leading cause of unintentional injury death for Hawaii’s children.[[1]](#_ftn1)
+During the same period, drowning was the leading cause of unintentional injury death for Hawaii’s children.[[1]](#_ftn1)

 From 2014 through 2018, nonresidents accounted for 54% of the fatal drownings in Hawaii for all ages combined.
 By contrast, Hawaii’s children (ages 0-17) accounted for 96% of the fatal child drownings — occurring in places such as homes, beaches, and inland waterways (e.g., ponds, reservoirs, and streams).
 During the same 5-year period, there was an annual average of 70 EMS-attended nonfatal child drownings in Hawaii.[[2]](#_ftn2) Nonfatal drowning injuries can cause severe brain damage, similar to blunt force trauma, and can result in long-term disabilities, such as memory problems, learning disabilities, and permanent loss of basic functioning (i.e., permanent vegetative state).